The Stromanthe sanguinea [stroh-MAN-thee] [san-GWIN-ee-a], is one of about 10 plant species in the Stromanthe genus part of the prayer plant family.

 The thin, long leaves of the plant give it a distinct look.
 These leaves are typically a dark green color with pale veins, while the undersides are often purplish red.

-You can find these plants in the tropical regions of South America or your local nursery.
+You can find these plants in the tropical rain forest regions of South America or your local nursery.

 - Stromanthe amabilis (Calathea Burle Marxii)– gray-green foliage with dark green markings

 - Stromanthe ‘Triostar’ – a beautiful variegated sport of Stromanthe sanguinea is tricolor.
-Striking, technicolor lance-shaped foliage always amazes.
+Striking, foliage plant, technicolor lance-shaped foliage always amazes.